guettli/golang-and-vscode/README.md

 You want to open a file from the terminal: `> code foo.go`

-"Go to Symbol in Workspac": ctrl-t

-"Go to file": ctrl+p

 "Show all commands": ctrl+shift+p

 ctrl-. --> "Quick fix" (for example fill struct)

 ctrl-shift-p "open recent" --> Open recent Workspace.
 This is better than "File > Open Recent" because it provides autocomplete.
 By default this is mappend to ctrl-r, but I use ctrl-r for "Terminal: Run Recent Command".

+# Formating

 ctrl-s --> format and clean file.
 For example you get `.../foo_test.go:24:2: imported and not used: "github.com/somerepo/somepkg"` since you removed the usage of "somepkg", then you don't need to move up to the import statements.
 Just hit ctrl-s.

-ctrl-g --> goto line
+# Tests

 ctrl-shift-p "Go: Generate Unit Tests for File".
 But I don't use the table-driven test which vscode generates.
 I prefer boring straightforward tests, except I would have many rows in the table of the table-driven test.
 Related: [table-driven tests are overrated](https://www.reddit.com/r/golang/comments/10e9ebg/tabledriven_tests_are_overrated/)

+# Navigation

+"Go to file": ctrl+p

+ctrl-e --> switch between recently used files.
+Good if you want to swith to the previous file quickly.
+Otherwise I prefer ctrl-p

+ctrl-g --> goto line

+alt-shift-CursorLeft/Right move to previous places

 f4 --> goto next search result (for example after a search with ctrl-shift-f): Related https://stackoverflow.com/questions/75161780/go-to-first-match-of-ctrl-shift-f-search

+Jump from method to corresponding interface which defines the methos signature: ctrl-shift-p "Find All Implementations", then F4 (jump to first match of the search result).
+Related: https://github.com/golang/vscode-go/discussions/1735

 go to beginning of a function: click on last element in breadcrumb-bar, then ENTER.
 Or use `ctrl-shift-.
 ENTER` to open breadcrumb bar.

-# Navigation

-Jump from method to corresponding interface which defines the methos signature: ctrl-shift-p "Find All Implementations", then F4 (jump to first match of the search result).
-Related: https://github.com/golang/vscode-go/discussions/1735
+"Go to Symbol in Workspac": ctrl-t.
+Not very useful, since it shows the symbols of all imported libraries.
+I usually don't find my code this way.
+Related: https://stackoverflow.com/questions/75085670/vscode-symbol-search-but-only-in-my-code

 # Plugins